-If the executor is making the application, it is recommended they use a “probate kit”
+When applying for a grant of probate, an executor can hire a lawyer or can make the application themselves.
+If the executor is making the application, it is recommended they use a “probate kit”.

 When an executor is getting ready to apply for a grant of probate, they must decide whether they will do it themselves or hire a lawyer to do the legal work for them.

 If an executor would like to do it themselves, they should consider obtaining a “probate kit” that will provide step-by-step instructions.

 Probate kits will instruct the executor on how to manage an estate, how to apply for a grant of probate, and will provide all the required forms.